ADWF Loan and Project Documentation Process

 Disadvantaged Business Enterprises (DBE) Forms

-For equivalency projects beginning with the SFY 14 Intended Use Plan and projects with the funding subsidy.
+For equivalency projects beginning with the SFY 14 Intended Use Plan and projects with funding subsidy.
+Good Faith Effort and Contract Administration Requirements.

 American Iron & Steel